Eadweard Muybridge: 1882–1893: motion studies in Philadelphia

-1894–1904: Retirement and death
+1894–1904: retirement and death

-Eadweard Muybridge returned to his native England in 1894 and continued to lecture extensively throughout Great Britain.
+Muybridge returned to his native England in 1894 and continued to lecture extensively throughout Great Britain.
 He returned to the US once more, in 1896–1897, to settle financial affairs and to dispose of property related to his work at the University of Pennsylvania.
 He retained control of his negatives, which he used to publish two popular books of his work, Animals in Motion (1899) and The Human Figure in Motion (1901), both of which remain in print over a century later.

 Muybridge died on 8 May 1904 in Kingston upon Thames of prostate cancer at the home of his cousin Catherine Smith.
 It is claimed that at that time, he was excavating a scale model of the American Great Lakes in the back garden.
-His body was cremated, and its ashes interred in a grave at Woking in Surrey.
-On the grave's headstone his name is misspelled as "Eadweard Maybridge".
+His body was cremated and his ashes interred in a grave at Woking in Surrey.
+On the gravestone his name is misspelled as "Eadweard Maybridge".

 In 2004, a British Film Institute commemorative plaque was installed on the outside wall of the former Smith house, at Park View, 2 Liverpool Road.
 Many of his papers and collected artefacts were donated to Kingston Library, and are currently under the ownership of Kingston Museum in his place of birth.

 Influence on others

-According to an exhibition at Tate Britain, "His influence has forever changed our understanding and interpretation of the world, and can be found in many diverse fields, from Marcel Duchamp's painting Nude Descending a Staircase and countless works by Francis Bacon, to the blockbuster film The Matrix and Philip Glass's opera The Photographer."
+According to an exhibition at Tate Britain, "His influence has forever changed our understanding and interpretation of the world, and can be found in many diverse fields, from Marcel Duchamp's painting Nude Descending a Staircase and countless works by Francis Bacon, to the blockbuster film The Matrix and Philip Glass's opera The Photographer".

-In 2010, the American painter Philip Pearlstein published an article in ARTnews suggesting the strong influences Muybridge's work and public lectures had on 20th-century artists, including Degas, Rodin, Seurat, Duchamp, and Eakins, either directly or through the contemporaneous work of his fellow photographic pioneer, Marey.
-He concluded: "I believe that both Muybridge and Eakins—as a photographer—should be recognized as among the most influential artists on the ideas of 20th-century art, along with Cézanne, whose lessons in fractured vision provided the technical basis for putting those ideas together."
+In 2010, the American painter Philip Pearlstein published an article in ARTnews suggesting the strong influences Muybridge's work and public lectures had on 20th-century artists, including Edgar Degas, Auguste Rodin, Georges Seurat, Marcel Duchamp, and Thomas Eakins, either directly or through the contemporaneous work of his fellow photographic pioneer, Marey.
+He concluded: "I believe that both Muybridge and Eakins—as a photographer—should be recognized as among the most influential artists on the ideas of 20th-century art, along with Paul Cézanne, whose lessons in fractured vision provided the technical basis for putting those ideas together".